BioBlitz Taxonomy Enhancements

 The main screen was designed to allow searching to find the genus and species based on any part of the common name or whatever taxonomic information was known.
 For example, the person could search for "amphibians" by selecting "amphibia" in the Class drop down list.
 They could "pickerel" in the common name and the results would show several species of pickerel fish as well as pickerel frog.

-The list boxes initially list all names at that level, for example "class" include classes for all plants, animals, fungi, and microbes.
+The list boxes initially list all names at that level, for example "class" displays classes for all plants, animals, fungi, and microbes.
 However, when a higher level is chosen, for example the animal kingdom (Animalia) then the lower level list boxes would only be the ones for animals.
 The user can also double-click on the list box to clear the selection at that level (and lower levels)

 The list can be sorted alphabetically (A to Z or Z to A) by clicking on the label at the top of the column ("Common Name," "Genus," etc.).